Agriculture air management

 Outdoor agricultural burning is typically carried out to dispose of vegetative debris, clear the land for planting, and control pests, disease and weeds.
 These activities cause smoky conditions and elevated levels of particulate matter.

 Air emissions such as odour, dust, and noise are typical from farming operations.
-The Farm Practices Protection (Right to Farm) Act protects farmers from normal odour, dust and noise.
+The Farm Practices Protection (Right to Farm) Act protects farmers from complaints related to nuisances such as odour, dust and noise when they are operating under normal farm practices and not in contravention of other legislation.
 Approaches should be taken to minimize the impacts to the environment and to neighbours by implementing beneficial air, waste and manure management practices.

 Vegetative buffers are a Beneficial Management Practice that can be designed and applied to intensive agricultural operations to reduce impacts from odour and dust.
 A properly designed vegetative buffer can mitigate the effects dust and odour to some degree and provide many other added benefits.